chakrit/simple-acl/README.md

     acl.use(new acl.RedisStore(redisClient, 'acl:prefix')); // uses everything you gave it.

 Don't forget to `npm install redis`, too.
 Since I don't want to force everyone to install `redis` which also includes `hiredis` if they're not gonna use it.

+# SQL Database Stores

+Using SQL database is possible via [Bookshelf.js](http://bookshelfjs.org/).
+Currently, this package has been tested with MySQL, PostgreSQL, and SQLite.

+    npm install bookshelf knex mysql // MySQL npm install bookshelf knex pg // PostgreSQL npm install bookshelf knex sqlite3 // SQLite

+Configure your database connections in `knexfile.js`.

+A simple schema is provided in the `migrations` directory.
+To create the tables:

+    npm run migrate:mysql | migrate:sqlite | migrate:pg

 ---
 # API